MayankMishra4998/JavaScript-LeetCode/README.md

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.

 # Qus 11 :-
+Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty string "".